greg-raven/Department-21/_posts/2017-04-29-well-this-is-awkward.md

 ---
-title: 'Well, this is awkward'
+title: "Well, this is awkward"
 author: 'Noam Sain'
 layout: post
 ---